thanakorntha/salifort-employee-churn-prediction/README.md

 ## Overview

-This project aimed to develop a machine learning model, among four models (Logistic Regression, Decision Tree, Random Forest, and XGBoost), to predict whether or not an employee will leave the company.
+This project aimed to develop the best machine learning model, among four models *(Logistic Regression, Decision Tree, Random Forest, and XGBoost)*, to predict whether or not an employee will leave the company.
 It utilized employee data collected from the HR department at the company.
 The final random forest model achieved a 91% recall and 92% precision in identifying the most important factors influencing employee churn.
 The model identified the number of projects, average monthly hours, the last evaluation score, and time spent at the company as the most significant factors differentiating leavers from non-leavers.

 ## Business Understanding